Greater Greater Washington. The Washington, DC area is great. But it could be greater.

 Although the legislature's April 11 adjournment leaves no opportunity to fix these bills now, lawmakers will have another chance to do so later this year, when a special legislative session is convened to adopt congressional redistricting plans.
 The Prince George's County legislative delegation and Senator Miller should make sure that this quick-and-easy fix to these ethics bills is done at that time.

-Bradley Heard is an attorney and citizen activist who resides in the Capitol Heights area of Prince George's County.
-A native of Virginia Beach, Virginia, Brad spent most of his adult life in Atlanta, Georgia, before moving to Prince George's County in 2007.
-Brad hopes to help shape the debate and spark a healthy bit of civic activism among his neighbors and other interested parties, to bring high-quality, walkable and bikeable development to the inner Beltway region of Prince George's County.
+Bradley Heard is an attorney and citizen activist who resides in the Capitol Heights area of Prince George’s County.
+A native of Virginia Beach and former longtime Atlanta resident, Brad hopes to encourage high-quality, walkable and bikeable development in the inner Beltway region of Prince George’s County.
+You can read more about Bradley on his website.